 Merits: Each week one child from each class is chosen by the teacher to receive a merit.
-Merits are usually used to reward children for pastoral reasons rather than academic, for example, for regularly observing our values.
+Merits are usually used to reward children for pastoral reasons rather than academic, for example, for regularly observing our Values or Learning Powers.
 During a 'Merit Assembly', the staff will award a certificate and badge to the child.
 The certificate is kept by the child and the badge is worn until the next Merit Assembly and then returned.

-Early Years (Nursery & Reception only)
+Early Years (Nursery and Reception)

 Stars: Stars are awarded for effort and achievement.
-Early Years also have access to the new house point stampers for good work.